In Depth Baby Product Reviews Led by a Pediatrician

 Credit: Matt Lighthart

-This kind of stroller is largely about performance, but they also offer cozy pod seating with deep reclines and usually significantly larger canopies.
-They have storage features but typically hold less than a full-size stroller.
+This kind of stroller is largely about performance, but it also offers cozy pod seating with deep reclines and usually significantly larger canopies.
+It has storage features, but typically holds less than a full-size stroller.
 Fixed wheel options will be poor performers inside since they can't turn without tilting and take up significant space, but swivel wheel options are usually quite agile and easy to turn and move inside.
 Many modern joggers are suitable for everyday use if your vehicle or home allows for the larger size.

 Travel strollers are smaller and lighter, with new versions offering better features for storage and kid comfort than strollers in the past.